k-int/web-toolkit-ce/GUIDANCE.md

 ## Why This Matters

 Open-source software thrives on community and collaboration.
-However, building and maintaining software requires resources, including time, money, and effort.
+However, building and maintaining software (Especially in a world of CVRs and demands for immediate patching) requires resources, including time, money, and effort.
 We believe that everyone benefiting from KI Web Toolkit has a role to play in its sustainability.
 Your support, financial sponsorship, or active community engagement, ensures that KI Web Toolkit remains robust, secure, and available for all.

 ## Conclusion